ferpart/Numerical_Methods_Final_Project/readme.md

-# Step to use the application.
+# Steps to use the application.

 ## If you have windows follow this steps: